4ubr3ypwd/aubreypwd.github.io-hugo/content/posts/stoic-week-2020-thursday.md

 Today I felt that especially at work.
 Our community is pretty great.
 Someone, just the other day, commented (and I'm paraphrasing):

-> Just the fact that I feel like we have each other's backs is a great feeling
+> Just the fact that I feel like we have each other's backs is a great feeling.

 And, that's true, it is.